zwright03/Three-Peas-In-a-Pod/README.md

 - Merge and quick sort visualization
 - Performance testing on the dataset in different scenarios
 - Results screen with bar graphs comparing time and memory usage

+Build Instructions:
+1. Ensure 'git' is installed and accessible from the command line.
+2. Ensure CMake version 3.8+ is installed.
+3. C++ Compiler: Ensure you have a compiler that supports C++17 or later.
+4. Run CMake to configure the project.
+CMake will automatically fetch the SFML dependency.